Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

-(see \cite[Theorem~2.1]{Ordentlich_Weinberger_Pinsker}; related results have also appeared in a technical report by Weissman et al.~\cite{Pinsker_inequality_HP_techreport}).
+(see \cite[Theorem~2.1]{Ordentlich_Weinberger_Pinsker}; related results have been considered in ~\cite{Pinsker_inequality_HP_techreport}).
 From the above properties of the function $\varphi$, it follows that the distribution-dependent refinement of Pinsker's inequality is more pronounced when the balance coefficient is small (i.e., $\pi_P \ll 1$).
 Moreover, this bound is optimal for a given $P$, in the sense that

 For instance, if $\cX = \{0,1\}$ and $P$ is the distribution of a ${\rm Bernoulli}(p)$ random variable, then $\pi_P = \min\{p,1-p\} \in \left[0,\frac{1}{2}\right]$,